Mangrove vireo: Description

-Range and habitat
+Distribution and habitat

 It is found in Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, and Nicaragua.

 Its natural habitats are subtropical or tropical dry forests, subtropical or tropical mangrove forests, and subtropical or tropical dry shrubland.
 The Pacific population is restricted, as the name suggests, to mangroves, while the Caribbean population occupies a wider range of habitats.

-Status
+Conservation status

 The IUCN has classified this species as being of Least Concern.